VA Manual Underwriting Guidelines on VA Loans

-It is important to understand there is two debt to income ratios for mortgage qualifications.
-Front end DTI and back-end DTI.
+It is important to understand there are two debt-to-income ratios for mortgage qualifications.
+Front-end DTI and back-end DTI.
 Debt to income ratios is different for every borrower.
+Debt to income ratio is simply a ratio of your debts against how much money you make (Gross Pay).

 Front end debt to income (housing ratio):